joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/02/07/crosswords/daily-puzzle-2026-02-08.html

 **Washington Post C.E.O.
 Will Lewis Steps Down After Stormy Tenure**\
-`Mr. Lewis will be replaced in the interim by Jeff D’Onofrio, formerly the chief financial officer, the company said.`\
+`His departure came days after the company cut 30 percent of the staff.
+He will be replaced in the interim by Jeff D’Onofrio, the chief financial officer, the company said.`\
 https://nytimes.com/2026/02/07/technology/washington-post-will-lewis.html

 **Athletes and Protesters Criticize U.S. Policies at Winter Games in Milan**\